seblavoie/esy/README.md

 ## Compile

-Use `cake watch` to watch and compile you CoffeeScript.
+Use `cake watch` to watch and compile your CoffeeScript.